storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 ## Known issues

 - The iOS/macOS platform versions do not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
-- HIGH PRIORITY TODO: The default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation does not currently handle control characters such as vertical tab, form feed, or backspace characters properly ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#28](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/28)
+- HIGH PRIORITY TODO: The default [Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) database access implementation does not currently handle control characters such as vertical tab, form feed, or backspace characters properly ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#28](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/28)
-- _Incorrect handling of emoji and other 4-byte UTF-8 characters on Android on default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) NDK access implementation as described in: [litehelpers/Cordova-sqlite-evcore-extbuild-free#44](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/44), [xpbrew/cordova-sqlite-storage#564](https://github.com/xpbrew/cordova-sqlite-storage/issues/564) (this is not an issue when using the `androidDatabaseProvider: 'system'` setting)_
+- Incorrect handling of emoji and other 4-byte UTF-8 characters on Android on default [Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) NDK access implementation as described in: [litehelpers/Cordova-sqlite-evcore-extbuild-free#44](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/44), [xpbrew/cordova-sqlite-storage#564](https://github.com/xpbrew/cordova-sqlite-storage/issues/564) (this is not an issue when using the `androidDatabaseProvider: 'system'` setting)
 - It is possible to request a SQL statement list such as "SELECT 1; SELECT 2" within a single SQL statement string, however the plugin will only execute the first statement and silently ignore the others ref: [xpbrew/cordova-sqlite-storage#551](https://github.com/xpbrew/cordova-sqlite-storage/issues/551)
 - Execution of INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) reports incorrect rowsAffected on Android with use of the `androidDatabaseProvider: 'system'` setting.
 - FIXED in this plugin version: ~~Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms)~~